Republic of China Air Force: Cold War

 Starting in November 1967, the ROC secretly operated a cargo transport detachment to assist the US and the ROV as part of its participation in the Vietnam War.
 It was based on existing formation of the 34th squadron of ROC Air force.
 The unit's strength included two C-123 cargo aircraft, seven flight officers and two mechanics, even though a higher number of military personnel was involved through rotation.
 It was tasked with air transportation, airdrop and electronic reconnaissance.
 Some 25 members of the unit were killed, among them 17 pilots and co-pilots, and three aircraft were lost.
 Other ROC involvement in Vietnam included a secret listening station, special reconnaissance and raiding squads, military advisers and civilian airline operations (which cost a further two aircraft due to Vietnamese individually operated AA missiles).

 The radar network was upgraded in the 1970s under the Sky Net (Tianwang) program.
 FPS-43 radars were procured, existing FPS-88 radars were upgraded to FPS-110s and a new 1,000-meter elevation radar site was constructed on a mountain north of Taipei.
 Sky Net was activated in 1979.

-From 1979 to 1990, the ROCAF engaged in a classified military aid program in the Yemen Arab Republic, known as the Great Desert Program (大漠計畫).
+From 1979 to 1990, the ROCAF engaged in a classified military aid program in the Yemen Arab Republic, known as the Great Desert Program.
 The program started after American President Jimmy Carter rushed 14 F-5s to the Yemeni Air Force who had no pilots or ground crew trained to operate the type or even any Western aircraft (they previously operated MiG-15s).
 The Americans and the Saudis (who were bankrolling the Yemen Arab Republic's military) requested military aid from Taiwan who provided 80 F-5 pilots, ground crews, early warning radars, and anti-aircraft missile batteries.
 All told more than a thousand ROCAF personnel were deployed to Yemen.
 The detachment in Yemen was normally commanded by a lieutenant colonel who reported to the military attaché in Saudi Arabia.

 The opposing Air Force of South Yemen was made up of Cuban pilots and maintainers with some Soviet advisors and pilots as well.
 The ROCAF force were actively involved in combat with the Cubans/Soviets and for all intents and purposes constitutes the Yemen Arab Republic's Air Force during this time.
 Taiwanese pilots scored a number of kills in Yemen.
 The program ended in 1990 when Saudi Arabia withdrew its diplomatic recognition of Taiwan.